daltonrpruitt/daltonrpruitt.github.io/docs/_coverpage.md

 This is my website.

-I looks how I want it to.
+I looks how I want it to (currently).

 Ignore the aesthetics if it's not your favorite.

-If you want the info, continue on down!
+If you want some actual info, continue on down! 👇

 <img src="images/Current Logo - square canvas.svg" width="200" height="200">